 We bring these conversations to a close by bringing anti-discrimination work and intersectionality in conversation to discuss an equality bill that might understand the constitutive nature of different structures of power and norms and address better cases of aggravated marginalization.
 Is intersectionality merely an analytic category or can intersectionality be put to work to imagine and make a comprehensive law to address the forms of inequality and oppression in India?

-The list of Course readings is under the Resources tab.
+The list of course readings is available under the Resources tab.

-If you want this Course to be taught at your institution write to firstname.lastname@example.org
+If you want this course to be taught at your institution kindly write to this email address: firstname.lastname@example.org